ShreeyansB/fontina/README.md

 * Favourite fonts which you like
 * Caching of data on supported platforms to work offline

+> Price of a font indicates if it is free or not for commercial use.
+Some fonts may be free for personal use.

 ## Download
 Download from [Releases](https://github.com/ShreeyansB/fontina/releases)<br>
 Web App available at [fontina.netlify.app](https://sh-ort.app/tue2h)